paulfitz/daff-doc/types/ArrayAccess.md

 #ArrayAccess&lt;T&gt;#

 ArrayAccess is used to indicate a class that can be accessed using brackets.
-The type parameter represent the type of the elements stored.
+The type parameter represents the type of the elements stored.